isi-nlp/rtg/README.md

 ### Features :
  + RNN based Encoder-Decoder with Attention
  + Easy and interpretable (throw the magics out of this box)
+ + "Attention is all you need"

 ### TODO :
  + Byte Pair Encoding
- + "Attention is all you need"
+ + Multi GPU Parallelism